ovilab/ovilab.github.io/privacy.md

 * Subsidiaries, Employees, and Independent Contractors: We may disclose information about you to our subsidiaries, our employees, and individuals who are our independent contractors that need to know the information in order to help us provide our Services or to process the information on our behalf.
 We require our subsidiaries, employees, and independent contractors to follow this Privacy Policy for personal information that we share with them.
 * Third Party Vendors: We may share information about you with third party vendors who need to know information about you in order to provide their services to us, or to provide their services to you or your site.
 This group includes vendors that help us provide our Services to you (like payment providers that process your credit and debit card information, fraud prevention services that allow us to analyze fraudulent payment transactions, postal and email delivery services that help us stay in touch with you, customer chat and email support services that help us communicate with you, registrars, registries, and data escrow services that allow us to provide domain registration services, and your hosting provider if your site is not hosted by Ovilab), those that assist us with our marketing efforts (e.g. by providing tools for identifying a specific marketing target group or improving our marketing campaigns), those that help us understand and enhance our Services (like analytics providers), and companies that make products available on our websites, who may need information about you in order to, for example, provide technical or other support services to you.
 We require vendors to agree to privacy commitments in order to share information with them.
 Other vendors are listed in our more specific policies.
 * Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental request.
-For more information on how we respond to requests for information about WordPress.com users, please see our Legal Guidelines.
 * To Protect Rights, Property, and Others: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Ovilab, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.
 * Business Transfers: In connection with any merger, sale of company assets, or acquisition of all or a portion of our business by another company, or in the unlikely event that Ovilab goes out of business or enters bankruptcy, user information would likely be one of the assets that is transferred or acquired by a third party.
 If any of these events were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
 * With Your Consent: We may share and disclose information with your consent or at your direction.
 For example, we may share your information with third parties with which you authorize us to do so, such as the social media services that you connect to your site through our Publicize feature.